The world's youngest reigning monarch, His Majesty Jigme Khesar Namgyel Wangchuck married Ashi Jetsun Pema Wangchuck on the 13th of October, 2011.

 The 9/11 Blog Carnival has no rules, just that your post have something to do with 9/11.
 You can write about your experiences, your reactions, how it changed the way you live your life, what you were doing that day…anything.

-realized the significance of our flags being at half mast, I realized the significance of schools closing shut for the day & the significance of TV reporters bursting into tears as they reported the attacks.
+It took me some time to understand what had really happened.
+I realized the significance of our flags being at half mast, I realized the significance of schools closing shut for the day & the significance of TV reporters bursting into tears as they reported the attacks.

 Still, I was too young to understand it all.
 As I grew up and with every passing anniversary of 9/11, I learnt more and more.
 The more I learnt, the more terrified I was because it opened my eyes to one of the harsh realities of this world.
 Every 9/11 anniversary brought with it more stories of the people affected and the lives lost.
 All I could do was pray for the souls lost.